-- 50% for receivables from the public administration of countries with Credit Quality Step 2, which include the exposures with entities of the Polish and Slovakian public sector, except for exposures with an original duration of three months or less, for which a weighting of 20% is applied; - 100% for countries with Credit Quality Step 3 (Portugal and, starting from 2017, Italy), except for exposures with an original duration of three months or less, for which a weighting of 20% is applied; - 50% or 100% for receivables from supervised intermediaries, according to the credit quality step of the country in which they have their offices, except for exposures with an original duration of three months or less, for which a weighting of 20% is applied; - 75% for receivables due from retail and small business counterparties; - 100% for receivables from private debtors; - 100% for property, plant and equipment, equity investments, collective investment undertakings and other assets; - 150% for past due loans; - 100% for past due loans, if the specific value adjustments are 20% or more of the non-collateralized portion, before any adjustments.
+- 0% for receivables due from government agencies and central banks with offices in a European Union member state and financed in the local currency; - 20% for receivables from local entities located in a European Union member state, denominated and financed in the local currency, and for receivables from the public administration of countries with Credit Quality Step 1; - 50% for receivables due from the public administration of countries with Credit Quality Step 2, which include the exposures to entities of the Polish and Slovakian public sector and, up to December 31, 2016, those to the Italian public administration; - 100% for countries with Credit Quality Step 3 (Italy, starting from 2017, and Portugal).
+For exposures with an original duration of three months or less, a weighting of 20% is applied; - 50% or 100% for receivables from supervised intermediaries, according to the credit quality step of the country in which they have their offices.
+For exposures with an original duration of three months or less, a weighting of 20% is applied; - 75% for receivables due from retail and small business counterparties; - 100% for receivables from private debtors; - 100% for property, plant and equipment, equity investments, collective investment undertakings and other assets; - 150% for past due loans; - 100% for past due loans, if the specific value adjustments are 20% or more of the non-collateralized portion, before any adjustments.